node-projects/gauge.webcomponent/README.md

 # gauge.webcomponent

 # description
-port of a few gauge components to webcomponents and typescript
+port of a few gauge components to webcomponents and typescript. so that they would be usable in web-component-designer: https://node-projects.github.io/web-component-designer-demo/index.html

 # included components